sandstranger/com.mobilerpgpack.phone/README.md

 ## Building

-To get an APK file, clone this repository, open the `doom-wolf-rpg-android-port ` directory in Android Studio and run the project.
+To build the APK file, clone this repository, open the `doom-wolf-rpg-android-port ` directory in Android Studio and run the project.

+## Download

+To download a working APK file, either do it from F-Droid [here](https://f-droid.org/packages/com.mobilerpgpack.phone/), or in the [Releases Section](https://github.com/sandstranger/doom-wolf-rpg-android-port/releases/latest).

 # How to run this engines
 1. For running Wolfenstein rpg get wolfenstein rpg ipa file.